Trade Restriction Arguments

 In 1995, many countries signed the General Agreement on Tariffs and Trade (GATT), the goal of which is to reduce trade barriers around the world.
-GATT is administered by the World Trade Organization (WTO), which was created in 1995 and headquartered in Geneva, Switzerland.
+GATT is administered by the World Trade Organization (WTO), headquartered in Geneva, Switzerland.

 These broad trading agreements help to limit the influence of special interest groups and have demonstrated over the years that the member countries of these agreements have prospered from the lower trading restrictions with little loss of jobs.